 The county is blessed with a number of top golf courses, two of which – Royal West Norfolk and Hunstanton – are rightly ranked amongst the Top 100 18-hole layouts in Great Britain and Ireland.
 The two links courses are located within seven miles of each other so there’s absolutely no reason for serious golfers to not play both when visiting Norfolk.

-Our Norfolk Best in County golf course rankings were updated in 2015.
-Click here to read the story.
+Our Norfolk golf course rankings were updated in 2017.
+Click the link to read the story.